polletfa/rmWebUI/README.md

 # Live demo

-rmWebUI also has a special demonstration mode that can be used to demonstrate the application without access to a reMarkable$reg; cloud account.
+rmWebUI also has a special demonstration mode that can be used to demonstrate the application without access to a reMarkable&reg; cloud account.
 In this mode, dummy data are returned and rmrl is not used.

 To install the demo mode, run `composer run demo` instead of `composer run deploy`.
 The files are created in `demo/`.
 You don't need to install rmrl to get PDFs (but you still need to set a value in the configuration to enable the feature).
 You also don't need write access to `data/`.